 Most importantly, giving consumers a reason to review your company, product or service can go a long way in improving your customer loyalty.
 Something as simple as a thank you message will be enough to make your customers feel appreciated, which is essential in building customer loyalty.

-I'm a Head of Marketing at PissedConsumer.com, a review platform and consumer advocacy website.
+I'm a Head of PR & Marketing at PissedConsumer.com, a review platform and consumer advocacy website.
 I’ve worked in the marketing area for over 14 years and have gained extensive experience in communication with businesses, customers, and media representatives.
-Aside from helping customers be heard, I also intend to help businesses improve their...
+Aside from helping customers be heard, I also intend to help businesses improve...